-Dear Temples in the Census readers,
+Dear Temples in the Census users,

 I will give you an example of how the "Temples in the Census of the United States of America" webpages work by using my line to demonstrate.
 There are many ways to use the book but just for demonstration purposes I will say that I only know my grandfather's name and nothing further back than him.
 I will say that I know approximately when and where he was born.